Gadding with Ghouls: One of Gilderoy Lockhart's books.

 George Weasley: Etym: The patron saint of England, whose dragon-killing exploits, said to have happened in Libya, may be a transfer of the Perseus myth.
 The name is from Greek for "farmer".

-ghosts: Dead wizards who have chosen to remain in the mortal plane, rather than move on.
+ghosts: The spirits of the dead which linger for some reason.
 Hogwarts has about 20 ghosts in residence, including the Bloody Baron, the Fat Friar, the Grey Lady, Nearly Headless Nick, Moaning Myrtle, Peeves, and Professor Binns.

 ghoul: A malignant spirit sometimes associated with grave-robbing; one haunts the attic of The Burrow.